Cancer is the leading cause of death in dogs, but not all cancers are the same.

 If there is no evidence that the tumor has spread through a dog's body, your vet will recommend surgery to remove the tumor (69).

-This can either be limb-sparing surgery or amputation of the affected limb (70, 71).
 While this may be unsettling for you, keep in mind that dogs are able to get used to life without a limb much easier than humans and usually do well after amputation.

 Similar to soft tissue sarcoma in dogs, stereotactic radiation can be an effective alternative to amputation in dogs for cases where osteosarcoma hasn’t killed too much of the bone.